lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 **_Tell us a little about your current role: where do you work, your title and generally the sort of work that you and your team do._**

 I work at IBM on the Cognos Analytics (CA) for Mobile team.
 CA is a suite of business intelligence tools that provides powerful cognitive capabilities.
 It uses AI and machine learning to help prep data and suggest ways to manage and visualize data.
 For example, it can suggest visualization types based on the type of data provided.
 It features best-in-class analytics capabilities, such as reporting, dashboards, data modelling, and data exploration.
 CA also takes analytics further and uses AI to generate insights and predictions.
 Since it's true enterprise software, it runs in on-prem environments as well as the hybrid cloud on IBM Cloud Pak™ for Data.

 Our development organization includes somewhere around 300 developers.
 My main team fluctuates between 8 and 14 and includes interns, devs, QA engineers, and a dev manager.
 Our technical backgrounds vary wildly which has presented a challenge to our goal to create a cross-functional team.
 To compensate, I've made learning a central part of our team's culture.
 We've had to learn and teach a wide variety of technical and business process topics.
 Myself and the senior developers have tried to bring our knowledge level to where the team is at in order to create a shallow on-ramp.
-So far, it's worked out quite well and we've built a fairly cross-functional skillset cross the team.
+So far, it's worked out quite well and we've built a fairly cross-functional skillset across the team.

 We also have an extended family that includes a product manager,a UX designer, and a UX Researcher.
-They help bring us closer to our customers.
-They're also invaluable in ensuring that we're looking beyond the code to the heart of the business challenges before us.
+They help bring us closer to our customers, and are invaluable in ensuring that we're looking beyond the code to the heart of the business challenges before us.

 As far as the [Staff Eng Archetypes](https://staffeng.com/guides/staff-archetypes), I was originally deployed to this product as a *Solver*.
 I was challenged to get delivery on track while ensuring that the move from an on-prem monolithic world-view to a cloud-native one was central to our delivery approach.
 I've played the *Tech Lead* role several times in my career, and while I do enjoy the ability to focus on execution in a limited scope, I generally get restless.
 I inevitably get curious about broader organizational technical concerns, and especially the overarching strategy and OKRs.
 In my last job I was a *Right Hand* and worked across multiple projects that were challenged.
 That has been my least favorite role because you never get to stay long enough to see how things really play out.
 I gravitate most towards the *Architect* archetype because it’s generally a good mix of strategy, technical, architecture, and mentorship.
 I also enjoy the variation.

 I see my main responsibility to be ensuring the adoption of Lean, Agile, and DevOps practices in order to accelerate delivery while maintaining a high standard of quality.
 I typically do this through mentorship focused on code quality practices, providing coaching around Agile ceremonies to make sure that goal-setting and continuous improvement are part of daily work.
-I sprinkile in Lean business process improvement practices to ensure optimization of the whole workflow.
+I sprinkle in Lean business process improvement practices to ensure optimization of the whole workflow.
 I also spend a lot of time ensuring that our technical strategy is manifested properly in our architectural decisions.
 Finally, I also have to frequently get into the code myself to help along some of our longer-term strategic goals, as well as to continue my own learning.

 On top of being responsible for our iOS and Android apps, our team is DevOps-capable and builds, maintains, and handles many of our own deployment responsibilities, and we've forged a close partnership with our SRE colleagues for the environments we don't deploy to.
 My overarching goal has been to position the team to take advantages of the wealth of knowledge in the DevOps space for better delivery outcomes, and I'm proud to say that they've responded admirably.
 Our performance is exemplary within our product group.